mikeizbicki/ucr-cs100/textbook/C++/boost/data-structures.md

 (explain how apply_visitor works)
 --->
 Since there are multiple possible results based on the visitor functional object that are passed into `apply_visitor`, we are able to do different types of outputs without needing to know specifically which type of variable we are dealing with.
-If we wanted to choose to add two ints or concatenate two strings, then we could use `apply_visitor` to do that for us.
+If we wanted to choose to add two `ints` or concatenate two `strings`, then we could use `apply_visitor` to do that for us.

 ```
 struct func : public boost::static_visitor<>